thingsdb/ThingsDocs/v0/content/collection-api/isnil.md

 weight: 121
 ---

-This function determines whether the value passed to this function is [nil](../../data-types/nil).
+This function determines whether the provided value is [nil](../../data-types/nil).

 This function does *not* generate an [event](../../overview/events).